clemsonacm/hackpack/README.md

 5. Sample code that answers the one of the contest problems
 6. References using BibTeX where applicable
 7. Should be "compiled" properly by pdflatex and the make
+8. Each sentence must be on a separate line.

 #### Writing Code
 Code Must meet the following standards: